uesleibros/BetterArray/README.md

 ## Features:

-- Support for one-dimensional and two-dimensional arrays;
+- ~Support for one-dimensional and two-dimensional arrays~;
 - Support for any data type;
 - Automatic memory management;
 - Bounds checking;